Charles Law - Irwin [3296]

 0800 970 7142

 Irwin Charles Law.
 A clear simple way of demonstrating that the volume of a fixed mass of gas is proportional to its absolute temperature.
 It comprises a Jolly's apparatus on an anodised stand.
 A scale is marked in mm.
 Spring clips secure an air reservoir and adjustment is made using a vertical clamping rod.
 Comes complete with a leveling tube and Jolly air thermometer.
-Supplied with oil.
+Supplied with oil bead included.
 Thermometer -10 - 100°C. Height 33.5cm x width 40cm x depth 1.5cm.

 Instructions: